martinsnnadi/hcai-oulad-azure-pipeline/README.md

 **Academic Supervisor:** Professor Solomon Sunday Oyelere
 **Phase:** Weeks 1–4 Scoping and Design Deliverable

-This repository tracks my data engineering internship project focused on building an ethical, privacy-preserving analytical pipeline using Microsoft Azure Fabric and the Open University Learning Analytics Dataset (OULAD).
-This work is conducted under the academic supervision and governance of Professor Solomon Sunday Oyelere, aligning with state-of-the-art research in learning analytics and responsible educational AI systems.
+This repository documents my data engineering internship project, which leveraged Microsoft Azure Fabric and the Open University Learning Analytics Dataset (OULAD) to create an ethical, privacy-preserving analytical pipeline.
+This effort, which is in line with cutting-edge research in learning analytics and responsible educational AI systems, is carried out under the academic supervision and control of Professor Solomon Sunday Oyelere.